 Sian has interviewed presidents and prime ministers, artists and terrorists, fashion designers and chefs, poets and rebel leaders.
 She has dodged bullets, visited drug smugglers in prison, stayed with refugees in Kuala Lumpur and sampled fine food in fine restaurants.

-In 2008 she moved to Bangkok to live and in 2012 to Hong Kong, finally returning to Australia in 2015.
-Now back in Hong Kong, she can speak Indonesian (and Malay) and she can write almost anything: news, reviews and features, for magazines and newspapers, from fashion and high style to stories of violence and tragedy.
+In 2008 she moved to Bangkok to live and in 2012 to Hong Kong, returning to Australia in 2015.
+After another stint in Hong Kong, between 2019 and 2021, she finally moved back to Sydney for good.
+She can speak Indonesian (and Malay) and she can write almost anything: news, reviews and features, for magazines and newspapers, from fashion and high style to stories of violence and tragedy.